 In August 2018, the Province passed the Hydro One Accountability Act, requiring the board of directors of Hydro One Limited to establish a new compensation framework for the board, CEO and certain other executives, as defined in the legislation, in consultation with the Province and the other five largest shareholders of Hydro One Limited.
-In accordance with this legislation, the Province was required to approve the new executive compensation framework and is required to approve any amendments to it.
-In February 2019, pursuant to the Hydro One Accountability Act, the Province issued a directive to Hydro One Limited which set out certain compensation-related requirements for the CEO, other executives and the board of directors of Hydro One Limited that Hydro One Limited is required to follow when developing its board and executive compensation framework, and in March 2019, the Province approved a new compensation framework that Hydro One submitted in compliance with the directive.
-Key highlights of the new compensation framework include, among other things, a maximum total direct compensation for the CEO and other executives and a cap on annual board compensation.
-Also in accordance with the Hydro One Accountability Act, the Ontario Energy Board Act was amended to preclude the OEB from approving or fixing rates for Hydro One Limited or any of its subsidiaries that include any amount in respect of compensation paid to the CEO and certain other executives.
-The executive and director compensation framework requirements in the Hydro One Accountability Act expire on January 1, 2023.
+Pursuant to the Hydro One Accountability Act, in February 2019, the Province issued a directive to Hydro One Limited which set out certain compensation-related requirements for the CEO, other executives and the board of directors of Hydro One Limited that Hydro One Limited to follow when developing its board and executive compensation framework, and in March 2019, the Province approved a new compensation framework submitted by Hydro One Limited in compliance with the directive.
+The Hydro One Accountability Act also requires Hydro One Limited to annually provide public disclosure concerning compensation paid to certain executives.
+The Ontario Energy Board Act was also amended to preclude the OEB from approving or fixing rates for Hydro One Limited or any of its subsidiaries that include any amount in respect of compensation paid to the CEO and certain other executives.